berwyntan/todolist-cs50/README.md

 ##### Validation
 Login and signup come with validation.
 Invalid email will be rejected.
 Passwords must have at least 5 characters that are alphanumeric.
 When signing up, password must be entered twice and be the same.
 React Hook Form handles the validation and then makes a request to the backend on submission.

+##### Responsive design
+Works for both mobile and desktop.
+Comes with light and dark mode based on system preferences.

 ##### User interface
 The user will have a list on items to do ("ToDos") and a list of completed items ("Done").
 Uncompleted todos can be checked off and sent to "Done."
 If you need to repeat that todo, you can go to "Done", click the checkbox and the todo will go back to "ToDos".